 (c) Academic training in institutions of higher education (universities, colleges, community or junior colleges, vocational schools, technical institutes, or hospital schools of nursing) is subject to the following:

-(1) Academic training in vocational schools and technical institutes must be provided only in schools that are certified by the State of Texas.
+(1) Academic training in proprietary vocational schools and technical institutes must be provided only in schools that are licensed or certified by the Agency on the Licensed Career Schools and Colleges Directory website, the Eligible Training Provider System website, or another regulatory agency, before including the training on the individualized plan for employment.
 (2) No vocational rehabilitation funds may be used to pay for academic training unless VRD and the customer have made maximum efforts to secure grant assistance in whole or in part from other sources to pay for the training.

 (3) The PELL grant, like any other comparable services and benefits, must be applied to the educational process before the expenditure of VRD funds for services under this section.
 Services must not be denied pending receipt of a PELL grant, but must be contingent upon the customer's making application if eligible.